atelier rose

 19h30 - 21h30

-A workshop for songwriters of all styles / genres looking to be part of a creative, inspiring community of likeminded folks who are committed to providing and receiving constructive, kind feedback on their songwriting work.
+A workshop for songwriters of all styles / genres looking to be part of a creative, inspiring community dedicated to providing and receiving constructive, detailed, thoughtful, and kind feedback to elevate their songs.

 WHAT'S INCLUDED: